lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/14+ The looking-glass.md

 "Yeah, I've noticed," Sunset winced, holding onto the tingling horn, "You speak as if it has its own will."

 "Well, it [i]is[/i] made from the Elements of Harmony," Starlight gave a pathetic look, "Who's to say?
-The girls couldn't lift it too, so it's just hanging there..."
+The girls couldn't lift it either, so it's just hanging there..."

 "I see...
-Did you try to communicate with it?"
+Have you tried to communicate with it?"

 "What, to talk with it?
-No?...
-I don't think that Twilight even researched into it..."
+No, I don't think so.
+Twilight didn't even seem to research it at all..."

 "How she couldn't!?"
 Sunset sounded almost appaled at this prospect.
 Twilight [i]she[/i] knew would be all over such a phenomena.